Setting up a limited liability company

 A private limited liability company does not have minimum capital requirements.
 If you set up a public limited liability company, the minimum share capital is EUR 80,000.

 The establishment is usually possible electronically, which is faster and less expensive than using a paper form.
 The key organs of a limited liability company are the shareholders’ General Meeting, Board of Directors and the Managing Director.
-You can also participate in your company’s General Meeting, be the Managing Director and a member of the Board of Directors, and thus take part in the decision making of your own company.
+You may also participate in the decision-making of your company as a shareholder in the General Meeting, a member of the Board of Directors or the Managing Director.

 You can set up a limited liability company either on your own, or together with other shareholders.
 If you set up a company alone, you are its only shareholder and often at the same time, the Board of Directors.
 In that case, the company’s Board of Directors must also have one deputy member.

 At least one actual member of the company’s Board of Directors and one possible deputy member, as well as your company's Managing Director shall be permanently resident in the European Economic Area.
 Otherwise, they will need a permission from the Finnish Patent and Registration Office to take on a role of leadership and responsibility in your company.